jisc-services/Public-Documentation/PublicationsRouter/sword-out/DSpace-RIOXX-XML.md

-# PubRouter DSpace RIOXX XML Description
+# PubRouter DSpace-RIOXX XML Description

 This page describes the Dspace-RIOXX XML output by PubRouter for ingest via the SWORDv2 interface into DSpace repositories with the [RIOXX patch](https://github.com/atmire/RIOXX) installed.
 (Note that PubRouter can output a completely different XML document for "vanilla" DSpace repositories that do not use the RIOXX patch.)